Your Cart ()

 Technology has greatly improved the survivability of above-ground shelters.

-Building above-ground safe rooms need to be "near-absolute protection."
+Building above-ground safe rooms needs to be "near-absolute protection."
 This means that the occupants of the safe room that is built in compliance with FEMA guidelines will have a very high probability of being protected from injury or death during a tornado or hurricane strike.
 The safe room criteria are provided in FEMA P-361, Safe Rooms for Tornadoes and Hurricanes: Guidance for Community and Residential Safe Rooms.

 How often are National Storm Shelter Association-approved shelters used?